Skip Navigation

 • The injury happens during a visit to either of the Prince George's County Public School facilities by a visitor.

-In completing this accident report, it is essential that the accident report be described in sufficient detail to show conditions existing when the accident occurred.
-If unsafe or conditions are noted, steps should be taken immediately for their correction.
+In completing the accident electronic report, it is essential that the accident report be described in sufficient detail to show conditions existing when the accident occurred.
+If unsafe conditions are noted, steps should be taken immediately for their correction.
+Remember to avoid any personal comments/feelings, personal information and/or identifiable information.

-For more details regarding Student Accident Reporting, please read the resources available on the Student Accident Reporting System Resource Page or refer to the Student Accident Reporting Administrative Procedure.
+For more details regarding Student/Visitor Accident Reporting, please read the resources available on the Student Accident Reporting System Resource Page or refer to the Student and Visitor Accident Reporting Administrative Procedure.
 You may also contact the Risk Management and Workers’ Compensation Office via rmo@pgcps.org.

 Reference Materials